forgente/docs/versioned_docs/version-1.22/administration/config-cheat-sheet.md

 ## Storage (`storage`)

 Default storage configuration for attachments, lfs, avatars, repo-avatars, repo-archive, packages, actions_log, actions_artifact.
+It's recommended to only configure this section and let other section derive from this one if all storages are under the same parent directory or minio bucket.

 - `STORAGE_TYPE`: **local**: Storage type, `local` for local disk or `minio` for s3 compatible object storage service.
 - `SERVE_DIRECT`: **false**: Allows the storage driver to redirect to authenticated URLs to serve files directly.
 Currently, only Minio/S3 is supported via signed URLs, local does nothing.